improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 export default connect(mapStateToProps, mapDispatchToProps)(Employees);
 ```

-* Next, we can replace previously hard-coded state data in the constructor with a call to the **listEmployees** action in a lifecycle method to retrieve the employees from the server.
-Replace the constructor with the following:
+* Next, we can replace previously hard-coded state data with a call to the **listEmployees** action in a lifecycle method to retrieve the employees from the server.
+Replace the state initialization with the following:

 ```javascript
   componentDidMount() {